 (3)  Obstructing, hampering or interfering with an authorized representative who is in the process of carrying out official duties.

 (4)  A repeated violation for which a notice was previously given on the same tract or to the person responsible for the violation.
+For the purposes of this section (Section 39.2.F), person responsible shall mean:

+A. The developer or other person who has or holds himself out as having financial or operational control over the land disturbing activity

+B. The landowner or person in possession or control of the land who has directly or indirectly allowed the land disturbing activity or has benefited from it or has failed to comply with any section of Article 28 or the North Carolina Sedimentation Pollution Control Act

+C. The contractor with control over the tract of the contractor conducting the land disturbing activity

 (5)  Willful violation of this chapter.